froand/MicrosoftMicroHacks/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-2/solution.md

 Proceed with **Restore**.

 ![image](./img/037.png)
+To monitor the Backup job, press **View Jobs** under **Jobs (in last 24 hours)** or **Backup Jobs** in the Recovery Services Vaults.
+Quick view via the Notifacations event tab as well.
 ![image](./img/038.png)
+This might take some time, start with next task and go back later.
 ![image](./img/039.png)

 A new Virtual Machine `mh-linux-restore` has been created in the resource group, restored from the backup.